 The liquidation court has approved additional dividends, over and above the foregoing \$29,403,159.43, for full or partial payment of various class 1, 3, 4, 5, and 7 claims filed with state guaranty funds and directly with the estate, as recommended by the liquidator.
-Such additional dividends aggregated to \$11,051,238.17 as of December 31,2000.
+Such additional dividends aggregated to \$11,051,238.17 as of December 31, 2000.

-The liquidator has recommended partial payment or denial of certain class 1, 3, and 5 claims filed directly with the estate.
+The liquidator has recommended partial payment or denial of certain class 1, 3, 5 and 8 claims filed directly with the estate.
 The liquidator reviews objections to partial payments or denials in the normal course of the run-off, and hearings are held before the liquidation court to adjudicate objections when necessary.
 In 2000, the liquidator resolved the last remaining claims listed in the first comprehensive Report on Claims filed with the liquidation court on December 9, 1997.

-The second and most recent comprehensive Report on Claims was filed on December 14, 1999.
+The second and comprehensive Report on Claims was filed on December 14, 1999.
 This report includes the liquidator's recommendations for full payment, partial payment, and denial on certain class 3, 5, and 7 claims.
 Pursuant to s.
-645.65 (1), Wis.
+645.65(1), Wis.
 Stat., the liquidator forwarded notice of recommendations for partial payment or denial to all affected claimants and advised them that they had 60 days to object to the recommendations.
-Three claimants have objected.
-The liquidator will schedule hearings with respect to these three claimants' objections.
+Three claimants objected.
+By the end of 2001, the liquidator resolved all but one of the remaining claims listed in the second comprehensive Report on Claims.